Open Studio Gallery

 Visiting Artist Residency Exhibition: Erika DeFreitas and Frisk Flugt (Tina Helen – visual artist and Ask Katzeff – writer)

-The second of two Visiting Artist Residency exhibitions in 2019 will feature work by artists Erika DeFreitas & Frisk Flugt (Tina Helen – visual artist and Ask Katzeff – writer).
+The first of two Visiting Artist Residency exhibitions in 2019 will feature work by artists Erika DeFreitas & Frisk Flugt (Tina Helen – visual artist and Ask Katzeff – writer).

 Erika DeFreitas: an object, a gesture, a scene